rawphp-framework/rawphp-docs/docs/objects/router.md

 ## Route groups

-To help organize routes into logical groups, the `\Slim\App` also provides a `group()` method.
+To help organize routes into logical groups, the RawPHP also provides a `group()` method.
 Each group's route pattern is prepended to the routes or groups contained within it, and any placeholder arguments in the group pattern are ultimately made available to the nested routes:

 ```
 $app->group('/users/{id:[0-9]+}', function () {